This page explains our governance, legal compliance, welfare and child protection policies.

 Welfare and Child Protection

 UN Youth Australia and all of our state/territory divisions follow our unified Federal Welfare Policy.
 The policy complies with the National Framework on Creating Safe Environments for Children, and works to ensure our activities are safe and supportive environments for all participants.
 You can download the policy below.
-If you have any questions about privacy, child welfare or protection please contact us at [email protected].
+If you have any questions about privacy, child welfare or protection please contact us at [email protected]u.

 In addition to the Constitution of UN Youth Australia Ltd., each state and territory Division’s constitution can be accessed below:

 - UN Youth Australian Capital Territory Inc.

 - UN Youth Northern Territory Inc.

 - UN Youth South Australia Inc.